robmarano/robmarano.github.io/courses/ece251/2026/weeks/week_09/notes_week_09.md

 **Question**: What fraction of all instructions use the **Data Memory**?
 What fraction use the **Instruction Memory**?

 **Walkthrough Details**:
-1. **Data Memory**: The Data Memory is only accessed when an instruction needs to explicitly read a data word or write a data word.
+1. **Data Memory**: The Data Memory is only accessed when an instruction needs to read a data word or write a data word.
 Looking at our instruction set, only `lw` (loads) and `sw` (stores) interact with the Data Memory.
-R-type, branches, and jumps bypass it entirely.
+R-type, branches, and jumps bypass it .
    - *Calculation*: 25% (`lw`) + 10% (`sw`) = **35%**.
 2. **Instruction Memory**: The very first phase of executing *any* instruction is fetching it from the Instruction Memory.
 Without fetching the instruction, the processor doesn't know what to do.
    - *Calculation*: **100%**.
 Every instruction uses instruction memory.